brickadia/book/src/servers/setup_dedicated.md

 # Dedicated Server
 Brickadia allows you to host a server on a dedicated machine.
 You may want to do this if:
 - You have a VPS/bare metal server spare
-- You want to avoid hosting a server on your own machine/home network
+- You want to avoid hosting a server on your own machine or home network
-- You want to offload the processing required onto another machine
+- You want to offload the server processing required onto another machine

 ## Requirements
 Before you start this guide, you will need the following: